jinuman/photo-searcher-ios/README.md

 Search photos with keywords from couple of APIs (e.g.Flickr) and able to save into your Photos application.

-This is useful when downloading pictures to the simulator.
+This application is quite simple and useful when downloading pictures to your simulator.

 ## Demo